4ciemg/IEM-EQ-Guide/How to EQ/EQ for rough IEM emulation.md

 Select your IEM model and the one you want to emulate in the Models tab, ensuring that only their FRs are on the graphs (with **no targets**).
 In the Equalizer tab, find the AutoEQ option, adjust the range (maximum upper limit around 10kHz as specified by the AutoEQ project), generate the preset, then export it accordingly.

 1. Select the IEM to emulate in the Models tab
-2. Select the IEM model in the Models tab, ensuring that only the two chosen IEM FRs are in the graph
+2. Select your IEM model in the Models tab, ensuring that only the two chosen IEM FRs are in the graph
-3. Find the AutoEQ option in the Equalizer tab and select the model to EQ
+3. Find the AutoEQ option in the Equalizer tab and select your model to EQ under the Parametric Equalizer section
 4. Adjust the range (maximum upper limit around 10kHz as specified by the AutoEQ project)
 5. Generate the preset
 6. Export the preset accordingly